cca/vault_migration/readme.md

 ## Metadata Crosswalk

 We can use the `item.metadata` XML of existing VAULT items for testing.
-Generally, `poetry run python migrate/record.py items/item.json | jq` to see the JSON Invenio record.
+Generally, `python migrate/record.py items/item.json | jq` to see the JSON Invenio record.
 See [our crosswalk diagrams](https://cca.github.io/vault_migration/crosswalk.html).

 Schemas: